pwa pwe pwi pwo pwoa pwu

 pwohng n. night. cf. [meing] pahnkopwul.

-pwohng koadoangoul n. the tenth night after a death (counting from sohpai₂), when the family hosts a farewell party in honor of the deceased.
+pwohng koadoangoul n. the tenth night after a death (counting from sohpai₁), when the family hosts a farewell party in honor of the deceased for those who have travelled a long distance to attend the funeral.

 pwohngelingel adj. stinky, having a foul smell.